bmo/tuning-knob-pcboard/README.md

 - through-hole parts
 - 20-30 minute assembly
 - traces already supplied for future expansion for footswitch inputs, flash memory, SPI-based displays
+- works with RHR, PowerSDR, SmartSDR when used in conjunction with https://github.com/bmo/hwcontrol

 ## Version 1:
 Build it two ways: